BootBlock/PoSh-Backup/README.md

 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
 Customise archive type, compression level, method, dictionary/word/solid block sizes, and thread count for local archive creation.
     *   **Include/Exclude List Files (New):** Define complex include or exclude rules for 7-Zip by specifying paths to external text files.
 These files contain patterns (one per line) that 7-Zip will use with its `-i@listfile` or `-x@listfile` switches.
 Configurable globally, per-job, per-set, or via CLI.
+    *   **Multi-Volume (Split) Archives (New):** Optionally split large archives into smaller volumes (e.g., "100m", "4g").
+Configurable per job or via CLI.
+This will override SFX creation if both are set for a job.
 *   **Secure Password Protection:** Encrypt local backup archives with passwords.
 The password, whether obtained interactively, from PowerShell SecretManagement, an encrypted file, or plain text (discouraged), is now passed directly to 7-Zip using its standard `-p{password}` switch.
 While this avoids intermediate temporary password files, the command line itself (which can sometimes be logged or inspected) will contain the password switch.
 *   **Customisable Archive Naming:** Tailor local archive filenames with a base name and a configurable date stamp (e.g., "yyyy-MMM-dd", "yyyyMMdd_HHmmss").
 Set archive extensions (e.g., .7z, .zip) per job.
 *   **Automatic Retry Mechanism:** Overcome transient failures during 7-Zip operations for local archive creation.
 (Note: Retries for remote transfers are the responsibility of the specific Backup Target provider module, if implemented.)